🌑 CURIOUS ABOUT SHADOW WORK? → DOWNLOAD THE FREE STARTER KIT

 In this guide, you’ll learn:

-what to look for in the right journal
+• what to look for in a journal that actually supports healing

 🖤 Start Your Shadow Work Journey